Tipping in Tenerife: When and How Much to Tip?

 This is a popular question from people who come on holiday to Tenerife for the first time and don't know what to expect.
+Tipping can be a confusing topic depending on where you're coming from since there are big differences across different cultures.

 Do you need to tip in Tenerife?